 A Alcohol increases bleeding and swelling which delays healing.
 It can also mask pain and severity.

 R Running or exercise increases blood flow to the injured site.
 This can make the injury worse and delay healing.

 M Massage or the use of heat rubs increases swelling and bleeding.

-R Rest Place yourself in a comfortable position.
+R Rest: Place yourself in a comfortable position.
 Keep the injured area supported.
-Avoid using the injured area for at least 48-72 hours as continued activity will increase bleeding and damage.
+Avoid using the injured area for at least 48 to 72 hours as continued activity will increase bleeding and damage.

-I Ice Apply ice to the injured area for 20 minutes, every two hours for the first 48-72 hours after injury.
+I Ice: Apply ice to the injured area for 20 minutes, every two hours for the first 48 to 72 hours after injury.
 Ice reduces swelling, pain and bleeding.
-Ice can be used in the following ways: • crushed or cubed ice in a wet towel or plastic bag. • frozen pea packet in wet towel. • cold pack wrapped in wet towel.
+Ice can be used in the following ways: • crushed or cubed ice in a wet towel or plastic bag. • frozen pea packet in a wet towel. • cold pack wrapped in a wet towel.
 Icy or cold water is better than nothing.
-Caution: Do not apply ice directly to skin.
+Caution: Do not apply ice directly to the skin.

-C Compression Apply a firm wide elastic bandage over the injured area, as well as above and below.
-Where possible hold ice in place with the bandage.
-Between ice treatments maintain bandage compression.
-Applying a bandage will reduce bleeding and swelling and also provide support for the injured area.
+C Compression: Apply a firm, wide elastic bandage over the injured area, as well as above and below.
+Where possible, hold the ice in place with the bandage.
+Between ice treatments, maintain bandage compression.
+Applying a bandage will reduce bleeding and swelling, as well as also provide support for the injured area.
 Caution: Ensure the bandage is not too tight.
 Some signs of the bandage being too tight may include numbness, tingling or skin becoming pale or blue.
-If these symptoms and/or signs develop remove the bandage and reapply again firmly but not as tightly.
+If these symptoms develop, remove the bandage and reapply again, firmly but not as tightly.

-R Referral As soon as possible after injury arrange to see a qualified health care professional such as a doctor or physiotherapist.
-This will determine the extent of your injury and provide advice on treatment and rehabilitation required.
+R Referral: As soon as possible after the injury, book to see a qualified healthcare professional such as a doctor or physiotherapist.
+This will determine the extent of your injury and provide advice on treatment and rehabilitation as required.